vis-kid/previewer/_posts/2016-06-30-Getting-Started-With-The-Asset-Pipeline-02.markdown

 ```

-That way it can easily determine if a file has changed its contents and can update the file.
+We are not talking about a randomized hexademcial string.
+The contents of files are pushed though a mathematical function that converts it into a unique 32 character long sequence.
+That means that you get the same hashed result when you apply the function to the same content twice—or how often you like.

+Through that clever mechanism it is possible to check for changes and only update files that would result in a different MD5 hash.
+For caching purposes, this is golden.
 If nothing has changed it is cached by the web browser for future requests.

-When you change the contents, a new fingerprint will created and added to the filename of your asset.
+In that context, cache busting simply means that remote clients will request a new copy of a file because the fingerprint has changed.
+Of course, a new fingerprint will created and added to the filename of your asset.

-So the filename changes with changes to the contents of the file.
-That way Rails can easily compare versions of the same file and decide if it needs let the browser request a new version for it.

-The added hash is a mathematical function that converts the contents of a file into a unique sequence of 32 hexadecimal digits

-That means that you get the same hashed result when you apply the function to the same content twice—or how often you like.

 ``` bash